Crunch (video games): 2000s: EA and Rockstar Games

-2011 – 2019: Increased scrutiny
+2010s: Increased scrutiny

 Since the early 2010s, some companies in the industry have taken steps to eliminate crunch; however, it was also noted by some reporters that, overall, little progress had been made in the decade after the "EA Spouse" controversy.
 A 2014 IGDA survey found that, while the average number of hours worked had dropped since 2004, 81% of respondents said they had experienced within the last 2 years, and around 50% said they felt it was "part of the job" and expected of them. in 2004, 35% had said they worked between 65 and 80 hours per week; by 2014, 35% said they had worked from 50 to 65 hours.
 A 2019 survey of developers by the Game Developers Conference found that nearly half still worked over 40-hour weeks on average; though only 12% said they worked an average 50 hours a week, nearly 75% stated they had at least one period where they had worked more than 40 hours in a single week.

 Continued stories of crunch time brought more public awareness that crunch remained an accepted practice in the game industry.
 Families of Rockstar developers for Red Dead Redemption 2, in October 2018, expressed similar concerns as the prior "Rockstar Spouse" case.
-Anonymous Epic Games employees speaking to Polygon spoke of crunch time with 70 to 100 hour weeks by some ever since they released Fortnite Battle Royale, which has drawn a playerbase of millions.
+Anonymous Epic Games employees speaking to Polygon spoke of crunch time with 70 to 100-hour weeks by some ever since they released Fortnite Battle Royale, which has drawn a playerbase of millions.
 While these employees were getting overtime pay, there remained issues of health concerns and inability to take time off without it being seen negatively on their performance.

-2020 – present: COVID-19 pandemic
+2020s: COVID-19 pandemic

 The COVID-19 pandemic led to various disruptions on game development across the industry, but in most cases shows that development companies could still make games while employees were working remotely from home, raising the question of the need for crunch time.
 In October 2021, Eidos-Montréal and Eidos-Sherbrooke were some of the first major studios to announce a shift to a four-day workweek as to improve the quality of life for its developers.